nitrictech/docs/docs/docs/schedules/overview.md

 ## Overview

-Nitric makes it easy to create simple functions to run on your desired schedule.
+Nitric makes it easy to create functions that run on a schedule.
+Schedules are most useful for batch workloads, reporting and other activities that happen on a set cadence.

 ### Frequencies

-Nitric supports expressive schedules as frequent as once per minute.
-Available frequencies can be configured in minutes, hours and days.
+Frequencies define when your functions should run.
+Nitric supports expressive schedules which run as often as once per minute.
+Frequencies can be configured in minutes, hours and days.

 ## The basics